Buchdahl compactness limit and gravitational field energy: Introduction

-In this paper, our main aim is not so much to discuss the compactness limits and their relative merits but instead it is to pose a question: {\it does the unique exterior solution describing field of neutral (Schwarzschild) and charged (Reissner - Nordstro$\ddot o$m) object have any say on its compactness} ?
-At first sight, one would say that compactness should depend upon internal structure involving equation of state of fluid distribution and binding energy.
+In this paper, our main aim is not so much to discuss different compactness limits and their relative merits but instead it is to pose a question: {\it does the unique exterior solution describing field of neutral (Schwarzschild) and charged (Reissner - Nordstro$\ddot o$m) object have any say on its compactness} ?
+At the first sight, one would say that compactness should depend upon internal structure involving equation of state of fluid distribution and binding energy.
 It is the fluid properties that should determine how compact an object should be, and this is how the compactness bounds alluded above have been obtained.
 On the other hand gravity is universal and hence interior and exterior may be intimately related.
 It may not therefore be totally out of place to pose such a question.
-In the exterior, the quantity that may have some bearing on the issue is gravitational field energy.
-Note that it is zero at infinity and it increases with decreasing radius.
-That is exactly what the compactness ratio $M/R$ also does.
-That is why the compactness limit could translate into limit on gravitational field energy.
-It is therefore conceivable that compactness limit could be given in terms of gravitational field energy which is entirely defined by the unique exterior metric.
+In the exterior, quantity that may have some bearing on the issue is gravitational field energy which can be evaluated anywhere outside the object.
+It is gravitational energy lying outside a sphere of radius $R$ and it monotonically goes to zero as $R\to\infty$.
+In the Newtonian limit it is given by $-M^2/2R$ similar to electrostatic energy, $Q^2/2R$.
+It is of course an extensive quantity and is always negative, however we shall henceforth refer to its absolute value all through \footnote{The effective gravitational mass of a charged object would be given by $M - Q^2/2R$ at any radius $R$ where electrostatic energy lying exterior to $R$ has been subtracted from $M$.}.
+Note that compactness ratio $M/R$ for a sphere of radius $R$ like gravitational field energy monotonically decreases to zero asymptotically.
+That is why compactness limit could translate into limit on gravitational field energy.
+It is therefore conceivable that compactness limit could be given in terms of gravitational field energy which is entirely determined by the unique exterior metric.
 In general relativity, energy and more so gravitational field energy is a very contentious issue.
-However in spherical symmetry there exist some physically reasonable expressions, and the one due to Brown and York \cite{bro-yor} is in particular generally accepted.
+However in spherical symmetry there exist some physically reasonable prescriptions, and the one due to Brown and York \cite{bro-yor} is in particular generally accepted.
 It may be mentioned here that like positive mass theorem, its positivity has also been established \cite{liu-yau}.
-The Brown-York expression gives total energy contained inside a given radius and by subtracting matter energy from that one can get gravitational field energy lying outside. \\
+The Brown-York prescription gives total energy contained inside a sphere of given radius which is sum of non-gravitational matter energy and gravitational field energy.
+Hence by subtracting matter energy from that, one can obtain gravitational field energy lying outside. \\